 Holly Wayne: Tribute to World Trade Center – 9/11 features the work, New York: 98.6.
 Wayne, a Pittsburgh artist, created the work to preserve the memory of the New York skyline prior to the terrorist attack on September 11, 2001.
 The installation will be on view through February 7, 2009.

-“I was moved by the images of the city while living there as a student in the 1970's,” said Wayne.
+“I was moved by the images of the city while living there as a student and artist in the 1980s,” said Wayne.
 “New York: 98.6 serves to remind us about what makes our country great and helps preserve the essence of the past.
 As Ground Zero is transformed in this millennium, I feel relieved knowing that I have created this piece of art that preserves the original World Trade Center skyline and its place in history.”

-The piece is constructed out of dozens of artifacts and found objects and assembled in a bas-relief accentuated by a background of the metallic resin, MetalarTM, of which Wayne is also the inventor.
+The piece is constructed out of dozens of artifacts and found objects and assembled in a bas-relief accentuated by a background of the metallic resin, Metalar, of which Wayne is also the inventor.
 The piece is comprised from an interesting array of media, including refrigerator coils, lead tire weights, ice cube trays, saw blades, a battery terminal, architectural compass, cake pan, car heater and car battery, among others.
 New York: 98.6 measures more than six feet in length and weighs 250 pounds.

 “Holly Wayne’s approach to creating art is very unique,” said SAMA Interim Curator Bobby Moore.
 “She recycles found objects that she calls ‘industrial artifacts.’
 She spends time at flea markets and junkyards gathering interesting metal parts from old cars, kitchen appliances and countless other objects that would otherwise deteriorate.
 She gives these objects a new life and purpose, incorporating them into her industrial landscapes with the precision of an architect.